Repository Summary

 New features

-This project is now used in many robotics frameworks such as Pinocchio, an open-source software that implements efficient and versatile rigid body dynamics algorithms and the Humanoid Path Planner, an open-source software for Motion and Manipulation Planning.
+This project is now used in many robotics frameworks such as Pinocchio, an open-source software that implements efficient and versatile rigid body dynamics algorithms, the Humanoid Path Planner, an open-source software for Motion and Manipulation Planning.
+HPP-FCL has also been recently used to develop Simple, a new (differentiable) and efficient simulator for robotics and beyond.

 A high-performance library